Bookermind/KDE_SSH_Config/README.md

 Scripts needed to make automatic unlocking of ssh keys work in KDE (as is standard behaviour in Gnome)

 # Requirements #
-1. kwallet_pam -- needed to automatically unlock the KDE wallet on logon.
+1. pam_kwallet -- needed to automatically unlock the KDE wallet on logon.
 2. ksshaskpass -- usually installed by default

 ## KDE Wallet Unlocking ##